llegomark/randommusings/src/content/blog/gun-ownership.md

 ![Gun Ownership](https://llego.dev/assets/6746889185349593.jpg)

 Once my mind was made up, it was time to plod through the intricate labyrinth of legal procedures.
-In the Philippines, owning a firearm is a sternly-regulated affair: you need a License to Own and Possess Firearms (LTOPF) and, in my case, also a Permit to Carry Firearms Outside of Residence (PTCFOR).
+In the Philippines, owning a firearm is a sternly-regulated affair: you need a ['License to Own and Possess Firearms (LTOPF)'](https://www.feo-system.com/) and, in my case, also a Permit to Carry Firearms Outside of Residence (PTCFOR).
 The process was taxing, and the requirements – including the psychological tests and police checks – were stringent and meticulous.
 But I took it as a reflection of the grave responsibility that was going to be mine.

 Armed with my LTOPF and my PTCFOR, I legally became a part of the global tribe of gun owners.
 Yet, it wasn't just about being locked and loaded.
 It was also about being mentally prepared and conscious of the shifting sands under my life.